dwyl/tidy/README.md

 when someone wants to tidy an `object` away but does not know where it goes. 🤷‍♂️

+### The Problem with Using Instant Messages ...

+Instant messaging is fine for getting a _fast_ reply.
+But it's _horrible_ for 2 specific reasons:

+1. The **history** is **lost** almost _immediately_ so we have to keep asking the same questions ...

+2. Any `new` person joining the house/team has no way of knowing where _anything_ is/belongs.

+So if we `continue` using instant messages, we still have _exactly_ the same problem with a bandaid over it and no _permanent_ solution. 🩹

-## Will Building Another App _Magically_ Resolve the Issue? 🪄
+## Will Building an App _Magically_ Resolve the Issue? 🪄

 Of course not!
-We aren't pretending that it will.
+We aren't pretending that it will. <br />
 All we want is a _systematic_ approach to tidying where everyone in the house/team can communicate and get answers to the questions they have